What is Palmoplantar Keratoderma?

 It can cause small, pus-filled blisters on your feet and vast areas of inflamed skin.

 Psoriasis is an autoimmune condition, meaning your immune system attacks the skin.

 No, PPK isn’t contagious, but some of its causes are.
 For instance, athlete’s foot is a fungal infection of the feet and toes.

-To avoid contracting it, don’t share towels and avoid walking barefoot in humid areas, where fungi thrive.
+Avoid contracting it, don’t share towels, and avoid walking barefoot in humid areas, where fungi thrive.

 Signs & Symptoms

 The skin thickening in palmoplantar keratoma varies, depending on the type of disease.